Camille-Maslin/SimulFCImage/README.md

 ```

 <p>Once the installation is complete, you can compile the application by running the Program.py file.</p>
-<p>To learn how to use the application with the dataset, follow the instructions from the previous section.</p>
+<p>To learn how to use the application with the dataset, follow the instructions from the previous section starting at the "Launch the application SimulFCImage.exe".</p>

 <h2>Project Architecture</h2>